flokapi/leetcode-explanations/binary_search/README.md

-### Approach 1: Search exact value, or exclude segment until pointers cross
+### Approach 1: Check if exact value, otherwise exclude segment until pointers cross

 If the middle pointer `M ` matches the value, we return the index `M`.